GreenSlayer/dynyx-gym/README.md

 # dynyx-gym
-This is a Advanced Gym System were players can workout to gain strength and stamina!
+This is a Advanced Gym System were players can workout to gain strength and stamina.

 | Join my discord server [here](https://discord.gg/A4gVRjnvaE) |
 | ------------------------------------------------------------ |